bakape/shamichan/README.md

 thumbnails
 * To enable using Go tools in the project add the absolute path of `./go` to your `$GOPATH` environment variable
+* To run server unit test add database creation rights to your PostgreSQL role

 ### C++ client
 For developing the new C++ client